syncfusion-content/fileformat-docs/File-Formats/Presentation/Convert-PowerPoint-Presentation-to-Image-in-Azure-Functions-v1.md

 # Convert PowerPoint Presentation to Image in Azure Functions v1

 Syncfusion PowerPoint is a [.NET PowerPoint library](https://www.syncfusion.com/document-processing/powerpoint-framework/net) used to create, read, edit and **convert PowerPoint documents** programmatically without **Microsoft PowerPoint** or interop dependencies.
-Using this library, you can **convert a PowerPoint Presentation to image**.
+Using this library, you can **convert a PowerPoint Presentation to image in Azure Functions v1**.

 ## Steps to convert a PowerPoint Presentation to Image in Azure Functions v1